lvanmoorsel/evaluation-guide/content/evaluation-guide/06 What Can I Build with Mendix? (use-cases).md

 If your application can already be bought off the shelf and provides 100% of the requirements you need, then Mendix suggests buying that off-the-shelf product.
 Buying such a solution is often more cost-effective (based on best practices) and it is faster to implement.
 Typically, these off-the-shelf solutions are available for traditional system-of-record applications (which have a low rate of change), because the processes are well-established, common to most organizations, and often subject to regulatory requirements.

 However, there are situations when the Mendix platform is a good fit even if the app that needs to be built is a traditional system of record.
-These are situations in which the off-the-shelf solution is too complex and/or too expensive, you need more customization, you need to differentiate against your competitors, or you would like to have more control over future capabilities.
+Section 1 {{% todo %}}[LINK TO SECTION 1: what types are a good fit]{{% /todo %}} describes the points when is Mendix is a good fit.
 Mendix can extend any application or stay stand-alone.

 In addition to such systems of records, the Mendix Platform is not a good fit for building games or replacing full ESB solutions.